Load-Flow in Multiphase Distribution Networks: Existence, Uniqueness, Non-Singularity and Linear Models: Introduction

-The paper then presents approximate load-flow models to relate voltages and complex power injections through an approximate linear relationship.
 The development of approximate linear models is motivated by the need of computationally-affordable optimization and control applications -- from advanced distribution management systems settings to online and distributed optimization routines.
-For example, the nonlinearity of the (exact) AC power-flow equations poses significant difficulties in solving AC optimal power flow (OPF) problems \cite{Low-Convex,swaroop2015linear}.
-Typical approaches involve convex relaxation methods (e.g., semidefinite program \cite{Low-Convex}) or a linearization of the power-flow equation \cite{christ2013sens,sairaj2015linear,bolognani2015linear}.
+For example, the nonlinearity of the (exact) AC load-flow equations poses significant difficulties in solving AC optimal power flow (OPF) problems \cite{Low-Convex,swaroop2015linear}.
+Typical approaches involve convex relaxation methods (e.g., semidefinite program \cite{Low-Convex}) or a linearization of the load-flow equations \cite{christ2013sens,sairaj2015linear,bolognani2015linear}.
+For multiphase unbalanced settings, linear load-flow models have been recently proposed in \cite{garcesLinear,ahmadiLinear,kekatosLinear}.
+In particular, the method in \cite{garcesLinear} is based on the Taylor expansion of complex-valued functions; however, the extension to the general unbalanced case with a combination of delta and wye connections is not presented.
+In \cite{ahmadiLinear}, a curve-fitting technique is used to fit a linear model to the non-linear load-flow equations.
+In order to treat the delta loads, they are translated into equivalent wye loads; therefore, the method cannot be used explicitly in the optimization settings where the power consumed/produced by the delta loads constitutes a control variable.
+In \cite{kekatosLinear}, an extension of the LinDistFlow model to a multiphase setting is proposed; however, the method is only applicable to radial grids, and no delta loads are considered.
+Moreover, no theoretical bounds on the approximation error are provided in \cite{garcesLinear,ahmadiLinear,kekatosLinear}.

 Approximate linear models have been recently utilized to develop real-time OPF solvers for distribution systems \cite{commelec1,opfPursuit}.
-The methodology proposed in the present paper is applicable to generic multiphase networks, and it can be utilized to broaden the applicability of~\cite{swaroop2015linear,commelec1,opfPursuit}.
+The methodology proposed in the present paper is applicable to generic multiphase networks, and it thus can be utilized to broaden the applicability of~\cite{swaroop2015linear,commelec1,opfPursuit}.